claytonbrown/lambda-image-resize-demo/README.md

 # Lambda Image Process Demo

-Resize image to mutliple specs, and upload into the same bucket of AWS S3.
+Resize image to mutiple specs and upload into the same bucket of AWS S3.

 ## Configuration